The benefits of quitting smoking

 You are going to face challenges – and possibly failures – on your journey to living smoke-free.
 Taking advantage of support programs can help you avoid slips and recover from them faster.

 “The best way to quit is with counseling and medication,” Karam-Hage says.

 Counselors and psychologists can help you determine what triggers your cravings and how to resist them.
 Medications would help you mitigate cravings, withdrawal and other symptoms of nicotine withdrawal.

 You can get free phone and online support to help you quit.

 Curb cravings with nicotine replacement

-Research shows you’ll be less likely slip up and reach of a cigarette if you ease your nicotine cravings with meditations.
+Research shows you’ll be less likely slip up and reach for a cigarette if you ease your nicotine cravings with medications.

 Several products, including pills, inhalers and gum, replace the nicotine you crave in decreasing amounts, which can help you resist temptation.